fones/advent_of_code_2022/README.md

 # Problems

-Here are list of task I got problem with and I look for help online.
+Here are list of task I got problem with.

 * ✅ means I finish this task with help from community
-* ❌ means I didn't finish this task and skipped for now
+* ❌ means I didn't finish this task and skip it
-* 🤔 means I still working on that task
+* 🤔 means I still working on that task, no external help yet

 ### Tasks